Fremont Fire Department Oral Board Interview — What Fire Department Panels Actually Evaluate

 Read that page before your test date.

-Fremont Fire Department is one of the most competitive oral boards in the Bay Area.
 The oral board is where the list gets made — and preparation is what puts you at the top of it.

-The FFD oral board rewards candidates who understand how panels think — not candidates who memorize answers.
-Preparation means understanding the scoring criteria, practicing structured responses, and knowing exactly what Fremont Fire Department panels are evaluating before you walk in that room.
+The oral board rewards candidates who understand how panels think — not candidates who memorize answers.
+Preparation means understanding the scoring criteria, practicing structured responses, and knowing exactly what Fire Department panels are evaluating before you walk in that room.

 Created by a Fire Battalion Chief with 33 years of fire service experience.